 As the newest form of CIR, S.744: Border Security, Economic Opportunity, and Immigration Modernization Act, moves through the Senate, many in the industry hope that the problem will ease.
 They are, however, watching proceedings cautiously.
 Although the bill for example raises the quota of H-1B’s, it severely restricts the ability of many tech companies to hire all the H-1B and L-1 workers they need.

 We at VisaPro also encourage our readers to plan ahead and not wait until the last moment to file H-1B and L-1 petitions.
-Please read the latest news on the current H-1B filings and the progress of S.744.

 What VisaPro Customers Are Saying